rockettheme/docs/Docs/joomla/platform/understanding.md

 Joomla is Modular
 -----
 Joomla is a modular content management system.
-It's not limited to just what comes with the initial package.
+It is not limited to just what comes with the initial package.
 You can expand on it, customize it, and swap components with a few clicks of the mouse.
-It's because of this extensive amount of control that it can be a bit overwhelming to someone attempting to navigate through the administrative side for the first time.
+It is because of this extensive amount of control that it can be a bit overwhelming to someone attempting to navigate through the administrative side for the first time.
 In this page, we'll attempt to tackle some of the most common Joomla components and how they relate to one-another.

 Some of the terms used in the Joomla ecosphere are shared with other CMS environments while others are purposely differentiated in order to maintain some separation between platforms in order to avoid confusion.
 For example, a template in Joomla is very similar to a theme in WordPress.